 Buying a home during the coronavirus period

-People must still buy and sell properties even while COVID-19 is an issue.
+People must still buy and sell properties even during a pandemic.
 The reality is that the real estate market operates continuously, because people start new jobs, welcome an addition to the family or don’t renew their lease because they intend to buy a starter home.

-Since mid-March, the Quebec government has put in place measures to prevent the spread of COVID-19.
+Since March 2020, the Quebec government has put in place measures to prevent the spread of COVID-19.
 To respect these guidelines when buying a property, the following steps become even more important:

 Online listings: the best showcase

 These days, people search for properties online first and foremost.
 That’s good news!
-Buyers can view listings to see what properties are available on the market.
-And on DuProprio.com, over 5,000 of them include a 3D virtual tour.
+Buyers can view listings to see what properties are available on the market and even take a first tour of the property remotely when the 3D virtual tour is available.

 All the information in the listing allows potential buyers to quickly determine whether the property meets their needs and budget, thus preventing needless visits.